-How to Prevent Cavities With Invisalign
+How I Prevent Cavities While Using Invisalign

 I lost a baby tooth as an adult.
 I didn't have an adult tooth underneath, and I wanted to get a tooth implant to fill the gap.
 In order to get the implant, however, I was advised by my orthodontist that I would need to wear braces for a year to widen the gap, and to move the tooth roots on either side.
 Only then would there be enough room for the implant.